- Reference >

 The following operation updates a single document where

-name: "Central Perk Cafe"
+name: "Central Perk Cafe" with the violations field:

 The operation returns: